BRIC Project Reports for Winter ’22

 Faculty Development, Seattle Colleges

-Faculty Development Advisory Committee (FDAC) has created another FLC grant for faculty in 2020-2021 to support faculty’s commitment to anti-racist education, equity and academic excellence – Book Reading/Learning Circle grant.
-The Book Reading Learning Circles (BRLC) provide an opportunity for informal and productive conversations among district-wide colleagues and interested parties ( faculty and staff) related to anti-bias anti-racist (ABAR) practices, or pedagogies and academic excellence.
+The Faculty Development Advisory Committee (FDAC) has created another FLC grant for faculty in 2021-2022 to support faculty’s commitment to anti-racist education, equity and academic excellence – Book Reading/Learning Circle grant.
+The Book Reading Learning Circles (BRLC) provide an opportunity for informal and productive conversations among district-wide faculty and interested parties related to anti-bias anti-racist (ABAR) practices, or pedagogies and academic excellence.
 Book readings should reflect on innovative culturally responsive teaching, anti-racist practices or pedagogies, online learning, or any subject matter directed at eliminating achievement gaps for our students.
-Funding: up to $800 per team.
+Funding: each faculty member will receive a $500 stipend upon completion of project.
+In addition, the faculty group facilitator will receive $200 extra.
 One person per application per academic year.
 Four Circles will be supported each quarter.

-- Includes a team of at least five people, with at least three faculty members including the team leader.
-Staff are welcome to join
+- Includes a team of at least 3 and no more than 5 faculty members, including the team leader.

 - Addresses all the application questions

-- Articulation of how the literature and discussion will benefit instruction and student learning.
+- Articulates how the literature and discussion will benefit instruction and student learning.

-- Articulation of how discussions will engage team members.
+- Articulates how discussions will engage team members.

 Here is a list of suggested books from the taskforce for your reference.
 Feel free to find your own books based on the grant guidelines.